nix-community/awesome-nix/README.md

 * [NixVim](https://github.com/pta2002/nixvim) - A NeoVim distribution built with Nix modules and Nixpkgs.
 * [Simple Nixos Mailserver](https://gitlab.com/simple-nixos-mailserver/nixos-mailserver) - A complete mailserver, managed with NixOS modules.
 * [Stylix](https://github.com/danth/stylix) - System-wide colorscheming and typography for NixOS.
+* [nix-bitcoin](https://github.com/fort-nix/nix-bitcoin) - Modules and packages for Bitcoin nodes with higher-layer protocols with an emphasis on security.

 ## NixOS Configuration Editors